Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ![webform_10.png](/how_to_documentation/images/webform_10.png)

-* Figure 11: Configuring the Islandora settings for the webform (part 3 of 3)
+* Figure 11: Configuring the Islandora Ingest field mapping for a webform

 ***